-Overall mean scores and relative rankings compared to the Canadian mean scores are useful indicators of the performance of education systems, but they do not provide much information about what students can actually do.
-PCAP has developed useful benchmarks or performance levels that relate a range of scores to levels of knowledge and skills measured by the assessment.
-These performance levels provide an overall picture of students' accumulated proficiency at Grade 8/Secondary II.
+Every PCAP report provides data for the three learning domains in the form of mean scores.
+While overall mean scores, and the comparison of provincial results to the Canadian mean scores, are useful indicators of the performance of education systems overall, they do not provide much information about student learning.

+To provide a detailed understanding of what students know, understand, and can do, PCAP has developed useful benchmarks or performance levels that align a range of scores to levels of knowledge and skills measured by PCAP as an assessment of learning.
+For the major domain, which was mathematics in 2019, PCAP used four performances levels, which provide an overall picture of students' accumulated proficiency at Grade 8/Secondary II.
+Performance levels are reported for the overall domain as well as by subdomain.